Last Updated: 3 weeks ago

 Do you know that the Singapura is one of the smallest cats in the world?

-Nevertheless, they’ve huge eyes and ears that you can’t miss to notice.
+Nevertheless, they’ve got huge eyes and ears that you can’t miss noticing.

 Besides their huge yellow/hazel eyes, you’ll also notice that the Singapura has cheetah lines (dark lines starting from the corner of the inner eye) and looks like someone has put makeup on them.

 While tiny, the Singapura is mischievous, outgoing, and adventurous.